The Honest Guide to Choosing Between Cancún, Playa del Carmen & Tulum

 But, apart from the unobservable differences, it’s good to know the general weather of the region, especially if you’re visiting Mexico for the first time.

-The high season runs from December through April, when the weather is near-perfect, with the average temperatures and humidity staying in the lower range, and almost no chances of rain.
+The high season runs from December through April, when the weather is near-perfect, with the average temperatures and humidity staying in the lower range, and almost no chance of rain.
 The majority of tourists visit during this time of the year, so it’s also when the crowds (and prices) are higher.

 Luckily, the rains are intense and short here, so it’ll only brighten the day (apart from the slight delay in your day’s schedule).